 The Milman Fellowship will support two or more outstanding TC students to further their literacy-related research and practice in TC Partnership Schools in Harlem.
 The Milman Fellows will be directed by Nancy Streim, Associate Vice President for School and Community Partnerships, and mentored by TC faculty.
 The Fellows will play a big role in improving the educational and developmental outcomes of children in West Harlem.

 “Through Evalyn’s generosity, we can transform learning for teachers and students,” says Kecia Hayes, Director of the TC Partnership Schools Consortium.
 “Her wonderful gift provides teachers with a unique opportunity to study effective instructional practices in a professional learning community and transfer learning into practice.”

 Evalyn studied child development as an undergraduate at Cornell.
-Her gift marks her graduation from TC’s master’s degree program in Curriculum and Teaching nearly 50 years ago.
+Her gift marks her graduation from TC’s master’s degree program in Curriculum & Teaching nearly 50 years ago.
 She taught in the early-childhood grades before earning another master’s degree in art history at Hunter College.
 She has since worked as a curator and television producer and owned a cultural tour company.